Higher Education and Student Affairs Administration (MS)

 HESA 699 Independent Research 3 Credits

 An original thesis research project or major assessment project that provides the opportunity to investigate a higher education topic of particular interest to the student.
 Under the direction of a thesis adviser, students will present and defend a research proposal, conduct a study using research methodology, locate that study in a literature review, and present their findings in a thesis format.
-Note: Students may also choose to fulfill the HESA 699 requirement through a comprehensive examination (written and oral) and by successfully completing a three-credit graduate elective course at Canisius College, chosen by the student and approved by the HESAA program director.
+Note: Students may also choose to fulfill the HESA 699 requirement through a comprehensive examination (written and oral) and by successfully completing a three-credit graduate elective course at Canisius University, chosen by the student and approved by the HESAA program director.

 Prerequisite: successful completion of first year coursework.
 Restriction: permission of the HESAA program director based on successful presentation of proposal.